starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

     ]
 ```

-Awesome, but wait, what is `0x0000000000000000000000000000000000000000737461726b6e6574626f6f6b` after all?
-In Starknet we use felt252 data type to represent String values.
-We can decode the above output the see the String representation of felt252
+But what is this lengthy output?
+In Starknet, we use the `felt252` data type to represent strings.
+This can be decoded into its string representation:

 ```bash
 starkli parse-cairo-string 0x737461726b6e6574626f6f6b
 ```

-You will get the following output
+The result:

 ```bash
 starknetbook
 ```

-## Invoking a Write Function
+## Modifying Contract State with `invoke`

-You can modify the contract’s state using the `invoke` command.
-For example, let’s change the field name of the storage with the
+To alter the contract's state, use the `invoke` command.
+For instance, if you want to update the name field in the storage, utilize the `set_name` function:
-`set_name` function.

 ```bash
     starkli invoke \